microsoft/minions/README.md

     folder_to_mount=str("myReactApp"),
 )

 data = myWritingBot.run("""when doing npm run build, I get an error.
 Fix the error and make sure the build is successful.""", timeout_in_seconds=600) print(data.results)
 ```

-## ⚠️ Project Status: Highly Unstable
+## ⚠️ Project Status: Under Fast Development

-This project is currently **under active development** and is considered **highly unstable**.
-Features, APIs, and internal structures are subject to change without notice, and unexpected behavior may occur.
+This project is currently **under active development**.
+Features, APIs, and internal structures are subject to change across versions without notice, and unexpected behavior may occur.
 Please **use with caution** in production environments.

 ## 🚀 How to install